Geological and scenic wonder in the Red Mountain Open Space outside of Ft. Collins, CO.

 Less than thirty miles north of Ft.
 Collins, CO, it takes in an area that is often ignored in many foothill jaunts.

 Hiking in this place, a person can see the millions of years of rock formations in the strata.
 A “layer cake” as it is often described.
 Rocks that are three-billion years old can be found.
 And more recent artifacts of nomadic plains tribes can be seen along with some remnants of homesteads.
-My a past partner, an ardent amateur geologist, loved this place.
+My someone, an ardent amateur geologist, loved this place.
 This area is also a key migration corridor for wildlife.

 Overall, we thoroughly enjoyed our time spent here because of the unique scenery, abundant wildlife and scarcity of people (other than the first mile or so).

-a past partner stopped quite a bit with her enthusing over the geology.
+someone stopped quite a bit with her enthusing over the geology.
 She quickly made the age of the rocks at 3 bn years.
 A handy kiosk confirmed her facts!

 We continued along enjoying the scenery.
 Classic western terrain with the arroyos, buttes and open spaces.
 We soon reached the start of Ruby Wash.